taskrabbit/interview_public/rails_challenge/README.md

 ## Setup

-We recommend you be setup on Ruby `2.5.5` to run this repo.
+We recommend you install Ruby `2.5.5` to run this repo.

+You may also need to install some external dependencies:
+  - `mimemagic`, part of rails, requires the shared-mime-info library; [instructions here](https://github.com/mimemagicrb/mimemagic/blob/master/README.md)

 ### Confirm Your Setup